 Can tetracycline teeth be whitened?

 Tetracycline stains are different from coffee, tea, and wine stains.
 Unlike the latter, which exist only on the surface of teeth, tetracycline stains are within the teeth (intrinsic).
-This means that tetracycline-stained teeth cannot be whitened with products like toothpastes, strips and home whitening kits.
+This means that the affected teeth cannot be whitened with products like toothpastes, strips and home whitening kits.

 Alternatives to tetracycline whitening